A1996KASH/jhub_remote_user_authenticator/README.rst

 This type of authentication relies on an HTTP header, and a malicious client could spoof the REMOTE_USER header.
-The recommended architecture for this type of authentication requires that an authenticating proxy be placed in front of your Jupyterhub.
+The recommended architecture for this type of authentication requires that an authenticating proxy be placed in front of your Jupyterhueb.
 Your Jupyerhub should **only** be accessible from the proxy and **never** directly accessible by a client.

 This type of access is typically enforced with network access controls.
 E.g. in